Raffles Christian School

 Raffles Christian School is an international school in Kelapa Gading, Pondok Indah, and Kebon Jeruk in Jakarta, Indonesia.

 The school grew from 136 students in 2007 to 3000 in 2018, across three campuses including pre-school, primary, secondary, and junior college.

 Kelapa Gading campus

 Raffles Christian School Kelapa Gading is an international K–12 school located in North Jakarta that offers the Singapore and Cambridge curriculum.
 The school has produced outstanding results in the Cambridge Primary Checkpoint, Cambridge Secondary Checkpoint, Cambridge IGCSE, AS and A Levels with some of its students getting the Top in Indonesia and Top in the World recognition from Cambridge.

 It has also consistently produced scholars who have been admitted to Singapore's Bukit Panjang Government High School.

+Pondok Indah Campus

+Raffles Christian School Pondok Indah is the oldest of the 3 Raffles Christian School campuses.
+Raffles Christian School Pondok Indah is also most highly recognized campus of the 3, with them playing in DBL (Developmental Basketball League) in 2024, and the Futsal Intercultural Series in 2024.
+The Pondok Indah campus also has a partnership with the Indonesian youth basketball club, AirOne Basketball.

+Pondok Indah Basketball Varsity

+The Pondok Indah Basketball varsity are a highly rated team, With big names on their high school team such as Miracle Christiano and Matthew Ivander, who had both played for the Indonesian National Team at the U-16 level, they are expected to perform well in 2025.

+Pondok Indah Football Varsity

+The Pondok Indah Football varsity are highly anticipated this year.
+Their junior high school team has young talent, and their high school team have just come off a win at the JNY Cup, winning yet another title.

 Curriculum

 The school is a certified Cambridge Centre for International Examinations (CIE) offering an international curriculum in the Cambridge Primary Checkpoint, IGCSE and International A-level examinations and is a member of the Association of Christian Schools International (ACSI).

 The school provides the Global Assessment Certificate (GAC), which is one of the world's most recognized university preparation program which guarantees entry into universities worldwide and is also a test centre for the Advanced Placement Examination (College Board).